solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

   - Testing
 ---

-[Storybook](https://storybook.js.org/) is a tool for frontend development which allows you to provide examples of your UI components, document their usage and develop them in isolation.
+[Storybook](https://storybook.js.org/) is a tool for frontend development which allows you to provide interactive examples of your UI components in an easy to browse interface.
 For a new project, I now consider it a must-have tool.
 It simplifies development by providing a clear view of the UI components in the project and their usage.
 It also allows you to quickly develop new components or even views without having to consider how to integrate them to the actual application and constantly navigate to them during the development.
-Instead, you simply create a new story for your component and develop it in the browser using Storybook.
+Instead, you simply create a new story for your component, open it in Storybook and develop your component.
 Once ready, you can integrate it into the actual code.

 All of that is enough of itself to make Storybook a must-have tool, but did you know it can also be used for testing?
 Storybook developers have created a service called [Chromatic](https://www.chromatic.com/) for visual testing.
 It offers